BeatrisIlieva/drf-react-gems/README.md

 **Data Normalization:** The database is organized to avoid repeating the same data in different places.
 It follows the main rules of database design:

 -   **First Normal Form (1NF):** Each table has columns that hold just one piece of information (no lists or groups in a single cell).
-For example, the `products_color` table has a column for the color name, and each row is a single color.
+For example, the `products_color` table has a column for the color name, and each row is a single color
 -   **Second Normal Form (2NF):** All details in a table are linked only to that table's main ID.
-For example, in the `products_inventory` table, the amount in stock and the price are linked to a specific product and size.
+For example, in the `products_inventory` table, the amount in stock and the price are linked to a specific product and size
 -   **Third Normal Form (3NF):** There are no “hidden” connections between details.
-For example, product features like color, metal, and stone are always stored in their own tables and linked by ID, so if we change a color’s name, it updates everywhere at once.
+For example, product features like color, metal, and stone are always stored in their own tables and linked by ID

 **Entity Relationship Diagram:**